-5.2.1.1 Install GCC ARM Embedded tool chain
+5.2.1.1 Install GCC Arm Embedded tool chain

-Download and run the installer from launchpad.net/gcc-arm-embedded.
-This is the actual toolset (in other words, compiler, linker, etc.).
-The GCC toolchain should correspond to the latest supported version, as described in the MCUXpresso SDK Release Notes. (document MCUXSDKRN).
+Download and run the installer from developer.arm.com/open-source/gnu-toolchain/gnu-rm.
+This is the actual toolset (in other words, compiler, linker, and so on).
+The GCC toolchain should correspond to the latest supported version, as described in the MCUXpresso SDK Release Notes (document MCUXSDKRN).